-sigrok-cli is a command-line frontend for sigrok.
+sigrok-cli (sometimes abbreviated as "cli") is a command-line frontend for sigrok.

 It is licensed under the terms of the GNU GPL, version 3 or later.

 Getting the code

 You can also browse the source code via gitweb.

 Building from source